port-experimental/ocean-custom-enablement-workshop/exercises/zendesk/README.md

 **What you learned:**
 - ✅ How to use Basic Authentication with Ocean Custom
 - ✅ How to configure cursor pagination with custom parameter names (`page[after]`, `page[size]`)
-- ✅ How to map Zendesk API data to Port entities
+- ✅ How to map Zendesk API data using `data_path` to extract arrays
 - ✅ How to use JQ expressions for data transformation

 **Try these next:**
-- Integrate another tool using the same process
+- Integrate another tool using Ocean Custom (try Slack or HubSpot exercises)
-- Add more properties to your blueprints
+- Experiment with dynamic path parameters for nested endpoints
-- Create relations between entities (e.g., tickets → users, tickets → organizations)
+- Try different authentication methods (Bearer token, API Key)
-- Explore Port's query builder with your Zendesk data
+- Add more Zendesk endpoints to your mapping

 ---